The Future Of Driving: Hybrid Electric Vehicles Explained

 Frequently asked questions

-A hybrid electric vehicle is a type of automobile that combines a traditional internal combustion engine with an electric motor and a battery pack.
-This design allows the vehicle to switch between the two power sources, providing improved fuel efficiency and reduced emissions compared to conventional vehicles.
+Hybrid electric vehicles (HEVs) have both an internal combustion engine and an onboard electric power generation system.
+This allows the vehicle to switch between the two power sources, providing greater fuel efficiency than conventional gasoline vehicles.

 Written by